cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   but Howgarth still got to Shan Taum before me though.
 Note that it's possible to use the AI_CONTROLLER thing to stop Howgarth from getting to Shan Taum before you, but as that is going to be deprecated soon, I want to make sure it works even without it.
+In later versions: give Lanbec'h, Shan Taum, and Howgarth more recruits, modify enemy AI, add an event for Shan Taum being attacked

 Note: this add-on was originally part of my generalized mods collection;
 its history there can be found at: https://github.com/cooljeanius/wesnoth_mods